 1. Pure Enrichment MistAire – One of the most popular in the world!
 Hands-down one of the best values today.

-There’s a ton of cool mist humidifiers to choose from today.
-However, this one’s definitely one worth your hard-earned money.
+There are a ton of cool mist humidifiers to choose from today.
+However, this one’s definitely worth your hard-earned money.
 I’m impressed with it for a lot of reasons.

 The Pure Enrichment MistAire is one of the most popular models in the world.
 It’s not difficult to see why!